Blog Legally: 5 Legal Pages Your Website MUST Have

 Even though your blog needs high-quality photos that communicate your website’s identity to your audience, never use others’ photos if you do not have their legal permission to.

-If you don’t have the time/will/skills to produce photos yourself, what you must do to blog legally is to make good use of a photo stock service that allows you to use their photos on your website, social media and promotional materials.
+If you don’t have the time/will/skills to produce photos yourself, what you must do to blog legally is to make good use of a photo stock service that allows you to use their photos on your website, social media, and promotional materials.

 You can blog legally and safely using a photo stock such as Unsplash, which has both free and paid pictures to make your site visually pleasing!